- When and where are services held?

 Classes and activities for adults are held at various times during the year, but not usually on Sunday mornings.
 Our Adult Education Classes generally have a $10.00 administrative fee.
 Waivers for financial hardship are available.
 More information is available in Adult Education Programs.

 Where do I park?

 There is a parking area directly in front of our building with spaces for accessible parking, and there is additional parking at the side of the building.

 Are your services accessible?

 Our building, meeting areas, and restrooms are all wheelchair accessible.
-We provide copies of the sermon in large print.

 Will I be welcome?

 Yes!
 We welcome a diversity of people from all walks of life.
 We welcome you, your family, and your friends.
 No matter your ideas, beliefs, spiritual traditions, religious background, gender, age, race, economic status, abilities, cultural origin, sexual orientation, or gender identification—you are welcome here!